shahjacobb/Market-Data-API-Observability-Platform/README.md

 3. API runs at http://localhost:8000

 ### Working Endpoints
-Install jq to format the JSON output:
+You can install jq first to pretty print format the JSON output:
 ```bash
 brew install jq  # on macOS
 ```